 Lord Howe Island Marine Park

-- The amnesty does not include Lord Howe Island Marine Park.
-Current restrictions will remain in place
+- The amnesty did not include Lord Howe Island Marine Park.
+Current park management rules remain in place.

 Location and size